k2view-academy/K2View-Academy/articles/15_web_services/09_swagger.md

    <img src="/articles/15_web_services/images/Web-Service-Swagger-3.png" alt="drawing"/>

-5. The default Media Type is set to application/json, however it can be changed to other illegible supported format (xml or csv) and response accordingly
+5. The default Media Type is set to application/json, however it can be changed to other illegible supported format (xml or csv) and response accordingly.

    <img src="/articles/15_web_services/images/Web-Service-Swagger-5.png" alt="drawing"/>